Form I-9 Acceptable Documents

 Employment authorization document issued by the Department of Homeland Security (DHS)

-Some employment authorization documents issued by DHS include but are not limited to the Form I-94 Arrival-Departure Record issued to asylees or work-authorized nonimmigrants (for example, H-1B nonimmigrants) because of their immigration status, the unexpired Reentry Permit (Form I-327), the Certificate of U.S. Citizenship (Form N-560) or Replacement Certificate of Citizenship (Form N-561) (PDF, 40 KB), or the Certificate of Naturalization (Form N-550) or N-570 (PDF, 488 KB).
+Some employment authorization documents issued by DHS include but are not limited to the Form I-94 Arrival-Departure Record issued to asylees or work-authorized nonimmigrants (for example, H-1B nonimmigrants) because of their immigration status, the unexpired Reentry Permit (Form I-327), the Certificate of U.S. Citizenship (Form N-560) or Replacement Certificate of Citizenship (Form N-561) (PDF, 40 KB), or the Certificate of Naturalization (Form N-550) or N-570 (PDF).
 A Form I-797 issued to a conditional resident may be an acceptable List C document in combination with his or her expired Form I-551.
-For more information about DHS-issued documents please contact customer support.
+For more information about DHS-issued documents please contact user support.